Dubai Courts enlists Deloitte Professional Services (DIFC) Limited as an accredited expert

 The move is also aligned with the leadership’s directives to ensure a fair and efficient judiciary and achieve the highest levels of excellence in the judicial sector.

-His Excellency Judge Khalid Obaid Al Mansouri, Chairman of the Experts Affairs Committee, said that guided by the directives and vision of the leadership, judicial work in the emirate is constantly being developed.
+His Excellency Judge Khalid Obaid Al Mansouri, Chairman of the Experts Affairs Committee at Dubai Courts, said that guided by the directives and vision of the leadership, judicial work in the emirate is constantly being developed.
 “The inclusion of Deloitte Professional Services (DIFC) Limited in the expert list is a significant addition to the judicial expertise system in Dubai, representing one of the notable achievements in 2022.”

 Training Programmes